uky-transport-data-science/TNC-Demand-Model-Southeast/Raw_Inputs/ACS/ReadMe.md

 # S1901 #
 Income in the Past 12 Months (In 2019 Inflation-Adjusted Dollars)

+# A112306 #
+Vehicles X Income per household (special tabulation available from Census Transportation Planning Package.
+To download, you need to create an account)

 ## To download for your state ##
 1. Go to https://data.census.gov/